Rewards Rating: | 4.1 / 5 |

 Instacart Mastercard vs. Bank of America® Customized Cash Rewards credit card

 The Bank of America Customized Cash Rewards credit card is a general rewards credit card that could offer a bit more flexibility than the Instacart Mastercard.
 Instead of rewarding purchases with a specific brand, this card earns 3% back in an eligible category of your choice, including gas, online shopping, dining, travel, drug stores or home improvements and furnishings (on up to $2,500 in spending, then 1%).
-This card also comes with 0% introductory APR for 15 billing cycles for purchases and for balance transfers made in the first 60 days (18.24% to 28.24%, variable thereafter).
+This card also comes with 0% Intro APR for 15 billing cycles for purchases and for balance transfers made in the first 60 days (18.74% - 28.74% Variable APR on purchases and balance transfers thereafter).
 A 3% intro balance transfer fee applies for 60 days from account opening, then 4%.

 While the Instacart Mastercard has no spending cap, its rewards rate may not be as lucrative if you only shop with Instacart occasionally.
 If you’re looking for a more flexible rewards credit card with no annual fee, the Bank of America Customized Rewards card is a good choice.